 If a problem is identified, special accommodations or services can be requested to help maximize the student's learning potential.
-The first step is usually to schedule a meeting with the school in order to develop a specialized educational plan.
+The first step is to schedule a meeting with the school to develop a specialized educational plan, this may include a 504 plan or an individualized education plan (IEP).
 Examples of strategies that are often helpful for children and teens with educational problems related to cancer treatment include:

-- Seating near the front of the classroom - Minimizing the amount of written work required - Use of tape-recorded textbooks and lectures - Use of a computer keyboard instead of handwriting - Use of a calculator for math

-- Modification of test requirements (extra time, oral exams instead of written exams)
+- Seating near the front of the classroom - Minimizing the amount of written work required - Use of tape-recorded textbooks and lectures - Use of a computer keyboard instead of handwriting - Use of a calculator for math - Modification of test requirements (extra time, oral exams instead of written exams)

 - Assignment of a classroom aide

 - Extra help with math, spelling, reading, and organizational skills

 - Access to an elevator

 - Extra time for transition between classes

 - Duplicate set of textbooks to keep at home